coditech0926/truffle-exercises-js/ExampleToken/README.md

 Go check your contract on the Rinkeby [explorer](https://www.rinkeby.io/#explorer).
 If you deployed an ERC20 token, the explorer will be able to provide you the basic information of your token, such as the token name, symbol, total supply, etc.

 # Interact with your contract

+For this section, you might want to run a full node as it provides all data needed locally.
+Nonetheless, we can still go on with a light node, only your node has to be connected to a full node.

 Check that after deploying, you account has been given the total supply of your token: